owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 ## Testing Focus and Timeline Consistency

+* Generate a random initial state
+* Generate a random sequence user commands
-* Run the entire application logic, including:
+* Run all commands until termination
     - main control flow
       - entering/exiting modes
     - state
     - event handling (stubbed)
     - effects (stubbed)
-* Generate a random initial state
-* Generate a random sequence user commands
-* Run all commands until termination
 * Assert that the focus and timeline are consistent
   - Checking that "get the focused part" returns something